geotserga/Bankrupt_Classification/README.md

 - **Performance Constraints**: Sensitivity and specificity thresholds guide model selection to prioritize recall for bankrupt cases without sacrificing overall accuracy.

 ### Results
-The project concludes that data balance significantly improves model accuracy and robustness, particularly for models like Random Forests and Support Vector Machines.
+- Balanced vs. Unbalanced Data: Models trained on balanced data consistently outperformed those trained on unbalanced data, particularly in recall and F1 Score.
+**Best Performing Models**:
+- **Balanced Data**: Gradient Boosting achieved the highest ROC AUC (0.8477), demonstrating strong class separation.
+- **Unbalanced Data**: Multi-Layer Perceptron achieved the best AUC (0.8482) under unbalanced conditions.
+- **Model Robustness**: Random Forests and Support Vector Machines displayed robustness to data imbalance but showed improved recall on balanced datasets, confirming the importance of balanced data for accurate bankruptcy prediction.
+- **Sensitivity and Specificity Constraints**: Despite the high AUC scores, models struggled to meet the dual performance constraints of detecting at least 60% of bankrupt companies (Sensitivity) and 70% of healthy companies (Specificity).
+This suggests further optimization or alternative approaches may be necessary to meet specific business requirements.
 For further insights, please refer to the statistical comparisons and visualizations included in the report.

 ### Repository Structure
 - *Bankrupt_Classification.ipynb*: Jupyter Notebook containing all data processing, training, evaluation, and visualization code.